CorinnaBuerger/Turtle-Paint/README.md

 # Readme

 TurtlePaint is a drawing program made with the Python Turtle.
-It allows you to draw nice pictures by clicking on the screen, moving the turtle around with <kbd>h</kbd>, <kbd>j</kbd>, <kbd>k</kbd>, <kbd>l</kbd> or just by simply dragging it with your mouse.
+It allows you to draw nice pictures by clicking on the screen, moving the turtle around with <kbd>h</kbd>, <kbd>j</kbd>, <kbd>k</kbd>, <kbd>l</kbd> or by simply dragging it with your mouse.
 Choose between different pencolors, fillcolors, pensizes and turtle shapes to get a perfect result!
 It is great for creating simple shapes, but also to free your creativity!

 ## Instructions